LLFourn/witness-asymmetric-channel/README.md

 I propose a channel protocol which steals the main idea from Aumayr et al. while retaining the time-lock precedence of BOLT 3 transactions.
 That is, absolute time-locks are settled before relative time-locks to avoid having to account for relative time-locks when calculating absolute time-locks.

-The guiding principal is to keep commitment transactions symmetric but to use the asymmetric knowledge of the parties to simulate the way lightning works right now.
+The guiding principle is to keep commitment transactions symmetric but to use the asymmetric knowledge of the parties to simulate the way lightning works right now.
 The main benefits of this seem to be:

 - It is more elegant as there are half the number of possible transactions.
 I expect this will follow through to reduced implementation complexity and maybe make it easier to explain as well.